swt30/waterworlds-paper/waterworlds.md

 We explain how we used these models to construct temperature-dependent mass--radius relations for both homogeneous and layered planets.
 Next we present the equation of state for water that we used.
 It is comprehensive over the pressure and temperature range relevant to super-Earth interiors.
-We highlight the difficulty of dealing with disparate sources of experimental and theoretical data in different phases, {==as well as sources of uncertainty within the equation of state.==}
+We highlight the difficulty of dealing with disparate sources of experimental and theoretical data in different phases, as well as sources of uncertainty within the equation of state.
 Finally, we present comparisons with previous works to verify that our structural modelling code works appropriately.